 Bucharest – Slanic Prahova – Lacerta – Mud Volcanoes

-After testing several different wines, we will see a strange phenomenon, cold mud coming from underground: Muddy Volcanoes, a geological and botanical reservation.
-The mud dries off at the surface, creating conical structure resembling a real volcano.
-The gases erupt from 3000 meters deep and push up underground salty water and mud.
-The phenomenon can be observed on two separate locations the Little Mud Volcanoes and The Big Mud Volcanoes.
-Access is only permitted on dry days.
+After testing several different wines, we’ll see a strange phenomenon, cold mud coming from underground: Muddy Volcanoes.
+This is a geological and botanical reservation.
+The mud dries off at the surface, creating a conical structure resembling a real volcano.
+The gases erupt from 3.000 meters deep and push up underground salty water and mud.
+The phenomenon can be observed in two separate locations: The Little Mud Volcanoes and The Big Mud Volcanoes.
+Access is only permitted on dry days, of course.